Picture: Daniel Tseng on Unplash

 Nearer, my God, to Thee

 It’s said to have been the final song the band played on the Titanic before the ship sank.
-With its rousing, uplifting lyrics and promise of eternal life, it’s a good choice of gospel song for a funeral.
-Versions have been recorded by Al Green and the Oslo Gospel Choir.
+With its rousing, uplifting lyrics and promise of eternal life, it’s a good choice of funeral gospel song.
+Versions of this hymn have been recorded by Al Green and the Oslo Gospel Choir.

 I want to be in that number